Post Pay Counter supports caching and is compatible with WordPress caching plugins.

 Cache after Analytics update is complete

-One thing you may want to do is to run your custom cache process after Google Analytics data update is complete.
-Here is a sketch of a script you can schedule to run (with cron) after the GA update happens every day.
-Of course paths may need adjusting!
+You may want to run your custom cache process after the regular Google Analytics data update is complete.
+Here is a sketch of a cron script you can schedule to run after the GA update happens every day.
+Paths may of course need adjusting!